 Our Nellie’s Free Range Eggs are Certified Humane® Raised and Handled.
 In fact, we were the first free range egg farm in the country to earn this respected seal on our cartons.

 The Certified Humane egg label means that all our farms meet the strict requirements of the Humane Farm Animal Care Program, the world-recognized leader in animal welfare certification.
 It’s your guarantee that our hens always have what they need to thrive—not just to stay alive!
-Such as:

 - No cages, anywhere.